-Moreover, coenzyme Q10 is part of the electron transport chain and is found in high concentrations in mitochondria, mainly in muscles, the brain, and the heart [17, 18].
+Moreover, coenzyme Q10 is part of the electron transport chain and is found in high concentrations in mitochondria, mainly in muscles, the brain, and the heart [17,18].
 However, as they are more vulnerable organs to the action of oxygen free radicals, Q10 exerts an important protective antioxidant action.
 However, due to aging, genetics, and statin consumption, the amount of Q10 is decreased [19].

 Clinical studies have shown that pathologies such as acute myocardial infarction, arterial hypertension, myopathies induced by statins, physical fatigue inherent to physical exercise, male infertility, pre-eclampsia, Parkinson's disease, periodontal diseases, and migraine had low plasma concentrations of Q10.
 In addition, Coenzyme Q10 reduces the number of lipid peroxides found in atherosclerotic lesions.
-Thus, Q10 protects the lipids present in cell membranes, as well as plasma lipoproteins [17, 19, 20].
+Thus, Q10 protects the lipids present in cell membranes, as well as plasma lipoproteins [17,19,20].

-In this sense, the present study aimed to scientifically analyze, through clinical and experimental studies, the influence of the three elements Magnesium, Vitamin D, and Coenzyme Q10 on cardiovascular diseases and metabolic syndrome, highlighting the improvement of metabolic disorders and heart failure.
+In this sense, the present study aimed to scientifically analyze the influence of the three elements Magnesium, Vitamin D, and ubiquinone (Coenzyme Q10) on heart failure, cardiovascular diseases and metabolic syndrome.

-Methods

-Study Design
+Methods Study Design